Know the best self-publishing companies of 2023 to stay ahead of the curve as an aspiring author.

 There are lots of companies out there to offer their services for publishing your book.
-Not all these companies are playing on the level.
-You need to be realistic and not sign up with the first publisher that promises to get you onto Oprah for your book launch.
+Not all these companies are playing on the same level.

-To make this list I have put together 6 points.
-Just because a self publishing company didn’t make it here isn’t an indication you should avoid it.
+To make this list I have put together six points.
+Just because a self-publishing company didn’t make it here isn’t an indication you should avoid it.

-Here’s the criteria we used to make our decision for the best self-publishing companies:
+Here's the criteria we used to rate the best self-publishing companies: